 “If you are experiencing digestive symptoms after gluten exposure, spices like ginger and turmeric can ease these symptoms naturally,” Newberry says.
-“Ginger is a powerful anti-nausea agent and turmeric has been found to be an anti-inflammatory agent.”
+“Ginger9 is a powerful anti-nausea agent and turmeric10 has been found to be an anti-inflammatory agent.”

 Keep in mind that high doses of turmeric may cause intestinal issues—and make your symptoms worse—so use it sparingly.